Ksengine/DicksonUI/README.md

 ## Overview
 The DicksonUI Python GUI Library was written with lightweight use in mind.
 It provides the following key features
 - lightweight
-- few dependancies (all are designed by me)- but micro version is independant.
+- few dependancies (all are designed by me)
 - Cross-Platform(Windows, Linux, Mac)
 - No Runtime Installer(Runtime is Browser)
 - Low Ram Usage(less on your script, all used by browser)